Lecture 16 - Writing Device Drivers

 Message Types

-1. DEV_OPEN: Trying to be opened.
-Decide if you want to be opened.
+DEV_OPEN: Trying to be opened.
+Decide if you want to be opened.- If the person talking to you (get via

-• If the person talking to you (get via getnusercred() gives you this) is the person that made the secret, then respond okay and give the fd.
+getnusercred()gives you this) is the person that made the secret, then respond okay and give thefd. - If not then respond with an error code.

-2. DEV_CLOSE: You want to close the given fd.
+DEV_CLOSE: You want to close the givenfd.

 Just count the number of DEV_OPEN's that were okayed, and DEV_CLOSE's and see that they match.
 Look at the terminal docs in man and the header files that explain what these messages do in more detail.